Buba98/computer_graphics_project/SandroRun/README.md

   - [x] Add a road model
   - [x] Add guardrails on the road
   - [x] Make the road infinite
-  [ ] Add cars
+- [ ] Add cars
-  - [ ] Export the cars from blender in obj format
+  - [x] Export the cars from blender in obj format
-  - [ ] Add the cars model to the scene
+  - [x] Add the cars model to the scene
-  - [ ] Make the cars move on a straight line
+  - [x] Make the cars move on a straight line
-  - [ ] Make the cars appear and disappear and the beginning and at the end of the scene
+  - [x] Make the cars appear and disappear and the beginning and at the end of the scene
-  - [ ] Handle the random generation of cars in different lanes
+  - [x] Handle the random generation of cars in different lanes
+  - [ ] Cleanup and restructuring of car related code
+  - [ ] Add multiple car models
+  - [ ] Handle collisions between cars
 - [ ] Add scenary
   - [x] Add a skybox
   - [x] Add the terrain around the road